 df['z_score'] = (df['chol'] - df['chol'].mean()) / df['chol'].std() df.head()

 Now, using this calculated z-score we’ll mark outliers if the z-score is above 3 or below -3.

 df[(df['z_score'] < -3) | (df['z_score'] > 3)]

-These are the outliers that we obtained after removing those data that has z-score below -3 and above 3.
+We obtained these outliers after removing those data with z-score below -3 and above 3.
 We can see that the outliers that we obtained from the z-score method and standard deviation method are exactly the same.

-The datasets that have z-score greater than 3 means that it is more than 3 standard deviation away from mean value which is the same concept applied in standard deviation method.
+The datasets with a z-score greater than 3 means that it is more than 3 standard deviation away from the mean value which is the same concept applied in the standard deviation method.
 So, the z-score method is an alternative to the standard deviation method of outlier detection.
 Using this method we found that there are 4 outliers in the dataset.

 new_df = df[(df['z_score'] < 3) & (df['z_score'] > -3)]

 This new data frame gives the dataset that is free from outliers having a z-score between 3 and -3.

 Outliers detection and removal is an important task in the data cleaning process.
 These unusual data may change the standard deviation and mean of the dataset causing poor performance of the machine learning model.